Bayesian Time-Resolved Spectroscopy of Multi-Pulsed GRBs: Variations of Emission Properties amongst Pulses

 \section{Summary}

-In this paper, we performed time-resolved spectroscopy on a sample of multi-pulse GRBs observed by {\it Fermi}-GBM during its first 11 years of mission.
-We investigated the variation in emission properties between the pulses, in light of prediction of emission models.
+In this paper, we performed time-resolved spectroscopy on a sample of multipulse GRBs observed by {\it Fermi}-GBM during the first 11 yr of its mission.
+We investigated the variation in emission properties between the pulses in light of the prediction of emission models.
 Our sample consists of 39 bursts, from which have 117 distinct pulse structures, entailing 1228 time-resolved spectra.
-All the spectra have a very high statistical significance of $S \geq 20$.
+All of the spectra have a very high statistical significance of $S \geq 20$.
 This ensures that the spectral fits are well determined and that the low-energy power-law index $\alpha$ can be used to discriminate between spectra that are compatible with the photosphere or with synchrotron emission.
-The emission properties we studied include the spectral shape, the correlations between spectra shape parameters.
+The emission properties we studied include the spectral shape and the correlations between spectral shape parameters.

-For the sample as a whole we found that flux-tracking evolution is more common than the hard-to-soft evolution, independent of the $E_{\rm p}$ or $\alpha$ evolutions, differing from previous findings.
+For the sample as a whole, we found that flux-tracking evolution is more common than the hard-to-soft evolution, independent of the $E_{\rm p}$ or $\alpha$ evolution, differing from previous findings.
 We also found that a positive correlation is most common for the $F$-$\alpha$ and $F$-$E_{\rm p}$ relations.
 In contrast, for the $\alpha$-$E_{\rm p}$ relation, both the positive and negative correlations are equally common.
-In addition, we compared our sample to that of the single pulse sample of \citet{Yu2019}.
-We found that the peak flux is significantly larger and the averages $\alpha$-value is softer in our sample, while peak energies are similar.
-On the other hand, we found that the averaged $\alpha$-value of the initial pulses, of our multi-pulse sample, is similar to that of single-pulsed sample.
+In addition, we compared our sample to that of the single-pulse sample of \citet{Yu2019}.
+We found that the peak flux is significantly larger and the average $\alpha$ value is softer in our sample, while peak energies are similar.
+On the other hand, we found that the average $\alpha$ value of the initial pulses of our multi-pulse sample is similar to that of the single-pulse sample.

-Specifically, we searched for signatures of any characteristic variation in emission properties between pulses, which might reveal different underlying emission processes.
+Specifically, we searched for signatures of any characteristic variation in the emission properties between pulses that might reveal different underlying emission processes.
 We find that the characteristics of the pulses remain astonishingly similar.
-It is mainly the low energy power law index, $\alpha$ that has a significant softening (gets smaller).
-In addition, we find that, on average, the first pulse in each bursts behaves slightly different than consecutive pulses, when it comes to correlations between spectral shape parameters.
+It is mainly the low-energy power-law index, $\alpha$ that has a significant softening (gets smaller).
+In addition, we find that, on average, the first pulse in each burst behaves slightly differently than consecutive pulses when it comes to correlations between spectral shape parameters.